-A person who falsified, concealed, destroyed, or damaged evidence used in civil, economic, administrative proceedings or proceedings in the case of an administrative offense, -
+A person who falsified, concealed, destroyed, or damaged evidence used in civil, economic, administrative proceedings or proceedings in the case of an administrative offense, - committed a crime of the gravity degree 1.

 Article 8.2.18.
 Failure to provide or provision of a false conclusion by a forensic expert